 Remember to apply sunscreen approximately 30 minutes before going outside, and reapply the lotion after sweating or swimming.
 Furthermore, you should be using about one shot glass worth (35 ml) for your entire body and about 0.5 a teaspoon to cover your face and neck.
-For more information, you should feel comfortable contacting us with additional questions or to schedule a complimentary skin care consultation.
+For more information, you should feel comfortable contacting us with additional questions or to schedule a skin care consultation.

 Does it hurt?